Khobar: Climate

 Khobar has a desert climate (BWh), like the majority of the Saudi Arabian desert under the Köppen climate classification; with very hot, dry summers and mild to warm, dry winters.
 Light rain with frequent heavy spells and thunderstorms is common during winters and spring; with small episodes of hail taking place during the winters.
 Much like Dammam, Khobar also experiences the urban heat island effect.

 The average annual temperature is 33 °C during the day and 22 °C at night.
 January is the coldest month with temperatures ranging from 12 to 22 C during the day to 3 to 18 C at night.
 In the warmest month, June, the typical temperature ranges from 36 to 50 C during the day to about 33 °C at night.
-Generally, summer lasts about six months, from May to October.
-Two months, April and November, are transitional, but the transition between seasons is rather quick.
+Generally, summer lasts about five months, from May to September.
+Two months, April and October, are transitional, but the transition between seasons is rather quick.
 Large fluctuations in temperature are rare, particularly in the summer months.